You are a group member!

-Beginning in September 2017, NCDB is conducting an Intervener Training Pilot Project.
-The project, which will only be offered once, incorporates the OHOA Modules and is designed to help state deaf-blind projects create their own intervener training systems and increase the number of certified interveners in the United States.
+NCDB is conducting an Intervener Training Pilot Project that incorporates the OHOA Modules and is designed to help state deaf-blind projects create their own intervener training systems and increase the number of certified interveners in the United States.

 NCDB developed the National Intervener Certification E-Portfolio (NICE) system as an option for interveners to demonstrate they have met Council for Exceptional Children competencies.
 We now provide consultation and technical support to the Paraprofessional Resource and Research Center (PAR2A Center), which manages the review process and awards certificates, and to state deaf-blind projects that support interveners as they develop NICE portfolios.

 Development and Support for Teachers of Students Who Are Deaf-Blind